-A piping hot pile of golden roast potatoes is a glorious thing, but there’s no need to spend hours in the kitchen preparing them.
-Our taste test has uncovered some delicious, easy to cook frozen roast potatoes that can be on your plate in a matter of minutes.
+A piping-hot pile of golden roast potatoes is a glorious thing, but there’s no need to spend hours in the kitchen preparing them.
+Our taste test has uncovered some delicious, easy to cook frozen roast potatoes that can be on your plate in minutes.

-In September 2020, we tested Aunt Bessie’s and Bannisters roasted potatoes alongside eight cheaper supermarket own label options from the likes of Tesco, Aldi and Asda.
+In November 2021, we tested Aunt Bessie’s and Bannister's frozen roasted potatoes alongside nine supermarket own-label options from the likes of Aldi, Lidl and Asda.

 We uncovered some standout spuds that make an ideal accompaniment to any roast dinner.
-But there was also disappointment to be had, with lower scorers lacking in both flavour and crispiness.
+But there was also disappointment, with lower scorers lacking flavour and crispiness.

 £1.33 per kg